 Immerse yourself in the culture, history and language of La Serenissima on a six-week summer program based at Ca' Foscari University in Venice.
-Choose from a menu of courses in Italian language, culture, literature/film, art history and conservation, and music.
+Choose from a menu of courses in Italian language, culture, literature/film, art history and conservation, and history.
 Experience the rich contemporary and historical culture of Venice, while also making rapid progress towards your academic goals.

 Students learn about the art, literature, culture, and society of Venice and the Veneto region while also having the option to study and practice Italian.
 The program is not geared toward any particular major, and students with no Italian language or art history background are eligible to apply.
 Ca’Foscari University students also enroll in some of the courses allowing for varied perspectives and richer discussions both inside and outside of the classroom.

 - The program offers many different courses from which to choose, with total point options ranging from 6-10 points for the summer